Walkthrough: Starting ROOT

 ROOT is a robust, complex environment for performing physics analysis, and you can spend a lifetime learning it.1

-To actually run ROOT, just type:
+To actually run ROOT, just type this if you’ve not already done so:

 > root